 Which brings me to my next point – look through these options and find the affiliate network that has the most merchants you are interested in using.

 Then, only apply to a couple at first.
 Here’s why: If you make $10 on FlexOffers and $10 on Share-a-Sale and $10 on Rakuten, you won’t be able to cash any of that out, because you won’t meet any individual networks threshold.

 So, join Amazon Associates, for sure, and then pick another one.
-Personally, my favorite is Viglink.
+Personally, my favorite is Viglink for new bloggers.

-Viglink is unique in that you only have to get accepted to Viglink and then you are automatically accepted to the brands on Viglink.
+Viglink is unique in that you only have to get accepted to Viglink and then you are automatically accepted to most of the brands on Viglink.

 Make that money, honey.

 This one turned my stomach a bit at first, because I started the blog for creative freedom.
 I monetized it simply to cover the expenses of starting and running the blog.